* The nickname ‘The Rooter’ was apparently a reference to a back-heeling manoeuvre at which Madden was extremely adept.

 After a short spell with Preston North End, Tom Towie returned to Scotland where he found himself on loan to Celtic from Renton.
 He appeared to have scored the only goal of the Scottish Cup final of 1893.
 However, prior to kick-off, Ibrox was declared unplayable due to frost and Celtic and Queen's Park agreed to play a 'friendly'.
 When the final was played for 'real', Queen's were the winners by two goals to one.

 In 1914, writing in a newspaper article, his former Celtic colleague, James Blessington, claimed that the five foot seven, extremely fit Madden was the greatest five-a-side player Scotland ever produced.
 Perhaps gilding the lily somewhat, Blessington wrote that in one season Johnny won dozens of gold watches and alberts and enough clocks to furnish every room in a mansion.
-He is said to have given most of these of these to friends and relatives as wedding presents.
+He is said to have given most of these to friends and relatives as wedding presents.
 In the same article Blessington repeats the story of Madden's mother complaining, no doubt with a measure of motherly pride, of being driven round the bend by 'the ticking of those damned clocks'.
 Blessington also mentions a Dumbarton player being involved with Madden in what appears to have been a fairly prominent five-a-side team.

 Among these five-a-side prizes won by Madden was a pewter tea set which, as part of an exhibition marking Celtic's Centenary, was displayed in the People's Palace in 1988.
 Won at a sports meeting at Celtic Park on Sunday 9th of August 1891, the tea set was presented to Madden by Mr Dan Crilly, an Irish MP who was on tour of central Scotland, addressing meetings and denouncing Charles Stewart Parnell.